Over the years when I've mentioned adding underfloor heating to a clients house I'm often hit with the following statements:

 Please note that you will need to speak with both your tiler, builder and water proofing trades about the heating kit before they start renovating the room as the heating kit can add a slight raise to your flooring height which needs to be accounted for.

-To work out a price for the kit it's as simple as emailing your room measurements to Coldbuster and they will respond with a quote.
-You have the option to install the kit yourself or have Coldbuster install it for you.
+To work out a price for the kit it's as simple as emailing your floor plans to the supplier and they will respond with a quote and heat plan.
+You have the option to install the kit yourself or have install it for you.
 Please note that if you do install the kit yourself a licensed electrician will still be required to wire up the thermostat.

 The system is really easy to manage.
 There is an option to set the system to run at specific times and for specific lengths of time.
 We often have our ensuite set to come on at 6:30am.
 It runs until 8:30am which allows the space to warm up before we need to have our morning shower before we head off to work.

-Coldbuster do also provide an option to purchase a thermostat that has wifi access so as you can operate the heating from an app on your phone.
+There is usually also an option to purchase a thermostat that has wifi access so as you can operate the heating from an app on your phone.

 If you live in an area that gets below freezing there is an anti frost option that will protect your floors from freezing.